EPA Must Protect Iowans from Cancer-Linked Nitrate Contamination

 Published Mar 31, 2026

-The Trump administration’s attempts to rob Iowans of safe drinking water.
+The Trump administration is attempting to rob Iowans of safe drinking water.
 We’re fighting back.

-On February 10, 2026, Food & Water Watch, along with the Iowa Environmental Council, sent the Environmental Protection Agency (EPA) a notice letter announcing our intent to sue in response to the Trump administration’s decision to claw back its listing of seven nitrate-impaired waterways on Iowa’s 2024 Impaired Waters List.
+On May 14, 2026, Food & Water Watch, Iowa Environmental Council, and Environmental Law and Policy Center sued Trump’s Environmental Protection Agency (EPA) in response to EPA’s decision to claw back its listing of seven nitrate-polluted waterways on Iowa’s 2024 Impaired Waters List.

 In 2024, EPA reviewed Iowa’s impaired waters list and determined that segments of the Cedar, Des Moines, Iowa, Raccoon, and South Skunk Rivers — waters that supply drinking water to hundreds of thousands of people — were impaired due to nitrate concentrations that exceed federal safety thresholds.
 But after the Trump administration came back into power, EPA reversed course, rescinding the listings without providing any scientific justification.

 This unreasoned decision is not only irresponsible — it’s dangerous.
-Nitrate pollution is linked to thyroid disorders, birth defects, colorectal cancer, and a potentially fatal condition known as Blue Baby Syndrome.
-Many of these harmful conditions are associated with nitrate levels far below EPA’s existing 10mg/L drinking water limit, as that standard was designed to protect only against Blue Baby Syndrome.
+Nitrate pollution is linked to thyroid disorders, birth defects, colorectal cancer, and a potentially fatal condition known as blue baby syndrome.
+Many of these harmful conditions are associated with nitrate levels far below EPA’s existing 10 milligram per liter drinking water limit, as that standard was designed to protect only against blue baby syndrome.

-Last summer, nitrate levels in the Raccoon and Des Moines rivers, Central Iowa’s urban drinking water supplies, reached near-record highs.
+Last summer, nitrate levels in the Raccoon and Des Moines rivers, which supply Central Iowa’s urban drinking water, reached near-record highs.
 The pollution forced Des Moines Water Works to run its expensive nitrate removal system for 112 days, a measure that led to the area’s first-ever lawn watering ban as the system struggled to keep up with the high nitrate concentrations.
+This year, Iowa’s treatment plants are once again warning residents to limit water use as river nitrate concentrations remain dangerously high.
 Iowa is clearly experiencing a water quality crisis, and EPA should be doing more to help — not undoing the little progress that has been made.

 Without Clean Water Act clean-up plans, Iowa’s nitrate-laden rivers will continue threatening public health.
-EPA must be held accountable for its egregious about-face on Iowa’s impaired waters list; our lawsuit will aim to do just that.
+EPA must be held accountable for its egregious about-face on Iowa’s impaired waters list; our lawsuit aims to do just that.

 Enjoyed this article?